Skip to main content

 Petitions for Adoption are filed with the domestic relations clerk.
 Adoption inquiries may be directed to the clerk's office.
 The court does not have forms available for adoptions.
 You should speak with an attorney for assistance.

 The laws about parenting time and custody apply to both married and unmarried parents.
-Unmarried parents can ask the court for legal custody, parenting time or child support.
+Unmarried parents can ask the court to determine legal custody, parenting time or child support.
 Paternity must be established before you can file.
+Please refer to the Forms Library and review the instructions for General Information and definitions.

 Child Support